Paginated report parameters (Report Builder)

-This topic describes the common uses for Reporting Services report parameters, the properties you can set, and much more.
+This topic describes the common uses for paginated report parameters, the properties you can set, and much more.
 Report parameters enable you to control report data, connect related reports together, and vary report presentation.
 You can use report parameters in paginated reports you create in Report Builder and Report Designer, and also in mobile reports you create in SQL Server Mobile Report Publisher.
 Read more about Report Parameters Concepts.

 To try adding a parameter to a report yourself, see Tutorial: Add a Parameter to Your Report (Report Builder).